tenqz/ollama/README.md

 ## Features

 - **Clean, domain-driven architecture** with clear separation of concerns
-- **Comprehensive Ollama API support** including text generation with advanced options
+- **Comprehensive Ollama API support** including text generation and embeddings
 - **Type-safe request and response handling** with full DTO support
-- **Advanced generation options** including temperature, top-k, top-p, repetition penalty, and more
+- **Text generation** with advanced options (temperature, top-k, top-p, repetition penalty, and more)
+- **Text embeddings** for semantic search, similarity, and vector operations
 - **Multimodal support** for image inputs with base64-encoded images
 - **Streaming support** for real-time text generation
 - **Flexible configuration** with customizable timeouts and connection settings
 - **PSR standards compliance** with proper interfaces and abstractions
-- **Comprehensive test coverage** with unit tests and quality assurance
+- **Comprehensive test coverage** with 97+ unit tests for embeddings alone
-- **Easy-to-use examples** with CLI interface and environment variable support

 ## Installation